 There are a few advantages to separating environments.
 It all boils down to them not having anything in them they don't need.
 That has clear performance advantages, although Docker has historically mitigated this problem with layered pulls.
 It can have security benefits as well: you can't have bugs in software you don't ship.
 Even software that isn't directly used in the build process can be affected: some build environments will contain plenty of software that is never used that would normally carry over into your production environments.

 Historically, most users of Docker haven't bothered.
 Even if there are advantages, they aren't worth the hassle of having separate Docker environments and ferrying data between them.
 While different ways of effectively sharing data between containers have been available for years, people who wanted a shared build step have mostly had to write their own tooling.
 For example, my icecap project has a batch file with an embedded Dockerfile that builds libsodium debs.

 The upcoming release of Docker will add support for a new feature called multi-stage builds, where this pattern is much simpler.
 Dockerfiles themselves know about your precursor environments now, and future containers have full access to previous containers for copying build artifacts around.
-At time of writing, this requires you to opt in to the beta version of Docker, although it should be available in the next stable version.
+This requires Docker 17.05 or newer.

 Here's an example Dockerfile that builds an uberjar from a standard lein-based app, and puts it in a new JRE image: